 Students and faculty participate in center activities in a variety of ways, including research projects, symposia, lectures, and other activities that bring together faculty and students from every department.

-Mercy College is home to two interdisciplinary academic centers, focused on international studies and global pursuits, and on social and criminal justice.
+Mercy College is home to three interdisciplinary academic centers, focused on international studies and global pursuits, education in the STEM disciplines, and on social and criminal justice.

 The Center for Global Engagement furthers the Mercy College mission through programs to engage students, faculty, and other members of the Mercy community in diverse learning experiences, rich understanding of international relations, and exposure to a range of cultural perspectives; and through initiatives to encourage study and exchange of knowledge across borders.